OpenWaterFoundation/owf-data-co-municipalities/README.md

 # owf-data-co-municipalities #

-This repository contains the [Open Water Foundation (OWF)](http://openwaterfoundation.org) dataset for Colorado municipalities.
+This repository contains the [Open Water Foundation (OWF)](https://openwaterfoundation.org) dataset for Colorado municipalities.
 This is a foundational dataset that provides unique identifiers and other data for municipalities.
-The identifiers can be used to link other datasets, such as population datasets and water providers that serve municipalities.
+The identifiers can be used to link other datasets, including population datasets and water providers that serve municipalities.
 OWF has created and is maintaining this dataset to facilitate work on various data analysis and visualization projects in Colorado.

 The following sections provide a summary of the project repository: